 - Set the caption in a suitable typeface.
 Prefer one more than 25 years old to avoid subsisting exclusive rights.

 - Render the caption as a bitmap.
 A 64px setting with grayscale antialiasing should be more than enough to capture the shape of each glyph.

 - Sell these illustrations on physical products, such as T-shirts, mousepads, and anything else Zazzle or CafePress offers.
 This makes your design files a "commercial product" rather than "font software" under the EULA's definition.

 - Trace the outlines into parabolic arcs.
 Follow the guidance in Apple's TrueType manual: first place on-curve points at corners, at endpoints of straight segments, at inflection points, and at points on the outline where the tangent is horizontal, vertical, or 45 degrees from such.
 You can use this step to correct any glyphs that you dislike.

 - Redo letter spacing by hand.
 It helps to set different pangrams with different combinations of letters.

 - Come up with a name for your edition that can't be confused with any name owned by another foundry.

-- Document all these steps in the manual of your own edition of the font.
+- Document all these steps in the manual of your own edition of the font to prove provenance.